#News&Insights

 Global trade insights to inform your future business decisions

-Globalization remains at a historically high level – despite escalating geopolitical tensions, rising U.S. tariffs, and unprecedented uncertainty about future trade policies.
-This is one of the key findings of the new DHL Global Connectedness Report 2026, released by DHL and New York University’s Stern School of Business.
+Globalization remains at historically high levels—despite escalating geopolitical tensions, rising U.S. tariffs, and unprecedented uncertainty around future trade policies.
+This is a key finding from the DHL Global Connectedness Report 2026, developed by DHL in partnership with the New York University Stern School of Business.

-Based on more than 9 million data points tracking international flows of trade, capital, information, and people, the report offers the most comprehensive view of globalization available – making it an essential resource for any business with cross-border trade ambitions.
+Based on more than 9 million data points tracking international flows of trade, capital, information, and people, the report provides one of the most comprehensive views of globalization available—making it an essential resource for businesses with cross-border growth ambitions.

-International business growth requires informed decisions: read the full report here.
+International business growth starts with informed decisions—read the full report to uncover global trade insights and opportunities.

-International business growth requires informed decisions: read the full report here.
+International business growth starts with informed decisions—read the full report to uncover global trade insights and opportunities.

 Read the Report Now